matias-sanchez/mysql_8.4_labs/per_feature_checks/default_changes.md

    - Reduces overhead for small workloads while maintaining scalability for larger environments.

 2. **Comparison with MySQL 8.0**:
-   - MySQL 8.0 defaults to static behavior (8 instances) regardless of configuration, potentially leading to inefficiency.
+   - MySQL 8.0 defaults to static behavior (8 instances for >1 GiB), potentially leading to inefficiency.

 3. **Recommendations**:
    - Use MySQL 8.4 defaults for most workloads, as they are optimized for modern systems.